-While rainfall is spread over the entire year, summers are hot and evaporation is high, with winters being cooler with lower evaporation.
-This rainfall distribution gives the Murray River valley an effective Mediterranean climate with most growth in the natural vegetation occurring during the winter and spring months (Laut, et al., 1977a, 1977b; MDBA, 2020).
+While rainfall is spread over the entire year, summers are hot and evaporation is high, whereas winters are cooler with lower evaporation.
+This rainfall distribution gives the Murray River Valley an effective Mediterranean climate, with most growth in the natural vegetation occurring during the winter and spring months (Laut et al., 1977a, 1977b; MD-BA, 2020).

-While much of the Murray Basin is semi-arid, the river itself, however, was highly productive in terms of water and food for local Aboriginal communities (Allen, 1972; Humphries, King, & Koehn, 1999; Lawrence, 1968; Walker, Sheldon & Puckridge, 1995).
-Before the river was controlled through locks and dams, much of its productivity was determined by annual rises associated with spring snow melt on the mountains and winter and spring water entering the Murray via tributaries, with Aboriginal subsistence varying with the ecological conditions of different river sections (Table 1).
+While much of the Murray Basin is semiarid, the river itself was highly productive in terms of water and food for local Aboriginal communities (Allen, 1972; Humphries, King, & Koehn, 1999; Lawrence, 1968; Walker, Sheldon, & Puckridge, 1995).
+Before the river was controlled through locks and dams, much of its productivity was determined by annual rises associated with spring snowmelt on the mountains and winter and spring water entering the Murray via tributaries, with Aboriginal subsistence varying with the ecological conditions of different river sections (Table 1).

 Aboriginal people used the entire Murray River to hunt, trap, net, and gather waterfowl, fish, shellfish, aquatic and swamp plants, crustaceans, amphibians, and mammals.
-On the adjacent plains they collected a variety of plant foods and organized hunts of large, medium, and small mammals using spears and spearthrowers, fire drives, and nets (Allen, 1972).
+On the adjacent plains, they collected a variety of plant foods and organized hunts of large, medium, and small mammals using spears and spearthrowers, fire drives, and nets (Allen, 1972).
 Observing these economic similarities, Pardoe (1995: 704) found a pattern of regional coherence along the entire river, excluding the Highlands.
-Certainly, investment in the form of nets, traps, and weirs were used by communities to harvest fish and waterfowl in a manner that was common along its central and lower reaches.
-Large and small bark canoes were ubiquitous, evidenced today by numerous old trees revealing large sections of bark removed, referred to as 'scarred trees' (Edwards, 1972).
+Certainly, communities invested in nets, traps, and weirs to harvest fish and waterfowl in a manner that was common along its central and lower reaches.
+Large and small bark canoes were ubiquitous, evidenced today by numerous old 'scarred trees'-that is, trees revealing the removal of large sections of bark (Edwards, 1972).

 This pattern of similar resource reliance begs two questions.
 First, was this riverine economy equivalent along the river from the Riverine section down to the sea?
-Second was this mode of production distinct from other areas of Australia?
-Lawrence (1968: 85) defined a riverine economy as groups which "spent at least some seasons of the year in continuous settlement on the rivers, and whose economy...showed some specialization in the collection of riverine foods".
+Second, was this mode of production distinct from that used in other areas of Australia?
+Lawrence (1968: 85) defined participants in a riverine economy as groups that 'spent at least some seasons of the year in continuous settlement on the rivers, and whose economy ... showed some specialization in the collection of riverine foods'.
 In a comparison of Aboriginal lifeways, Keen (2004) found strong similarities in the organization of production across Australia.
-Similarly, McCarthy (1957) observed that Aboriginal material culture and economy everywhere showed hunting, fishing, and collecting with variations depending on local circumstances and seasons.
-Certainly, Murray River Aboriginal people made considerable use of nets, traps, and weirs to harvest fish, and developed specialized long nets stretched across waterways anchored to trees on adjacent banks to capture large numbers of waterfowl.
-However, as Satterthwait (1987) and Kelly (2014) point out, the use of large nets for hunting and fishing, and traps and weirs for harvesting fish, was widespread and what we see in the Murray Valley was the adaptation of generally available material culture to particular circumstances.
+Similarly, McCarthy (1957) observed that Aboriginal material culture and economy everywhere showed hunting, fishing, and collecting, with variations depending on local circumstances and seasons.
+Certainly, Murray River Aboriginal people made considerable use of nets, traps, and weirs to harvest fish, and they developed specialized long nets stretched across waterways anchored to trees on adjacent banks to capture large numbers of waterfowl.
+However, as Satterthwait (1987) and Kelly (2014) point out, the use of large nets for hunting and fishing, and traps and weirs for harvesting fish, was widespread, and what we see in the Murray Valley was the adaptation of generally available material culture to particular circumstances.